SeriousOldMan/Simulator-Controller/Docs/Customizing Assistants.md

    - Assistant.Ask(question :: \<string\> [, command :: \<boolean\>])

      Asks the given Race Assistant a question or give a command.
 The result will be the same, as if the question or the command has been given by voice input.
-If the optional argument command is supplied and not false, full command processing is carried out, otherwise the question is passed directly to the *Conversation* booster.
+If the optional argument command is supplied and not *false*, full command processing is carried out, otherwise the question is passed directly to the *Conversation* booster.
 This function will have no effect, if the Assistant is not configured for listening.

    - Assistant.Command(grammar :: \<string\> [, command :: \<string\>])